filkovaivana1/Programming-Languages/Lesson1_Github/README.md

 Get a copy of the project from the git repository: https://github.com/filkovaivana1/Programming-Languages.git

 ### Solution
-Simply by choosing clone from the drop down menu on github link:
+Choose clone from the drop down menu on github link:

 Or by this commands in terminal:
 ```